PaulKinlan/paul.kinlan.me/content/2015-02-18-eyedropper-chrome-dev-tools.markdown

 ---
+date: 2015-02-18
+description: 'TIL: Use eye dropper directly on the web page.'
 slug: eyedropper-chrome-dev-tools
-date: 2015-02-18
+summary: 'I just discovered a super useful feature in Chrome DevTools: a built-in eye dropper!
+No more screenshots and Pixelmator just to grab a color from a web page.
+Just click the color property in the DevTools, then use the eye dropper to select the exact color you want directly on the page.
+So much faster!'
+tags:
+- chrome
+- devtools
+- eyedropper
+- color
+- web development
+- tips
+- tricks
+- productivity
-title: "Eye-dropper in Chrome Devtools for quickly picking colors from the web page"
+title: Eye-dropper in Chrome Devtools for quickly picking colors from the web page
-description: "TIL: Use eye dropper directly on the web page."

 ---

 Can't believe I didn't realise that this exists, for the longest time I have been screen grabbing and then opening up Pixelmator just to get the HTML color of a part of the web page.